nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 ### Would you want to generate any additional images for testing?

 When labels were not included, users wanted to see more kittens, puppies and cubs, animals with their eyes closed, animals in action and more wildlife images.
-One user specified it would be useful to find images that are close to identical but with key features changed – this might be easier to implement now due to the recent release of '[Add it](https://research.nvidia.com/labs/par/addit/)'.
-With labels, users wanted to look further into domestic cats.
+One user specified it would be useful to find images that are close to identical but with key features changed.
+This might be easier to implement now due to the recent release of '[Add it](https://research.nvidia.com/labs/par/addit/)' - a tool using generative AI to easily add new features to existing images.
+With labels included, users wanted to look further into domestic cats.

 ### Did you find this tool useful and are there any improvements you’d like to see?

 The headline for this section all users found this tool to be very useful!

 That being said, we received various suggestions for improvements.
-Users without labels in the tool asked for the following:
+Some of these improvements included:

 1. Make the prediction of thumbnail images on the right clearer.

-2. Double click images to view them larger and in more detail.

-3. Include a way to flag the image as 'questionable'.
+2. Include a way to flag the image as 'questionable'.

-4. Make it easier to identify which specific image is a specific dot (the hover tool appears to not have worked for a lot of people!).

-5. Improve the training on what everything in the tool actually 'means'.

-And for those with labels:

-1. Add the capability to generate and add new images within the tool.
+3. Add the capability to generate and add new images within the tool.

-2. Add model accuracy on the tool.

-3. Make it 'less buggy' – this may partially be due to the tool being hosted on GitHub Codespaces.

-4. Highlight points when clicking the thumbnail on the right.

-5. Zoom in on the scatter plot.

-6. Have a reset button.

-Point 2 is interesting as it is the only piece of feedback specific to the tool when labels are included.

 Overall, the tool appears to have been used successfully, with users enjoying the experience and identifying risks and misclassifications within the tool.
 The feedback we received from users was mixed in length and quality, which means directly comparing whether the tool is more useful with or without labels is hard.
 What is clear is that both cohorts were similarly successful in using the tool.